w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 The use of React complicates front-end build.
 We have very talented front-end developers, however, they are not React experts - nor should they need to be.
 I believe front-end should be built as standards-compliant HTML/CSS with JavaScript used to enrich functionality where necessary and appropriate.
-For example, the use of React to manage Gutenberg block HTML makes this difficult due to the nature of the block HTML being tightly coupled to React via the JSX templating system.

 As of yet, we have not found a satisfactory (and profitable) way to build custom Gutenberg blocks for commercial projects.
 We won't stop trying though and plan to do more R&D with Gutenberg in the future.
 The W3C project, however, did